-- IPO: Selecting the right Indigenous Peoples Organization or NGO to facilitate the FPIC process is a crucial first step
+- FFO: Selecting the right Indigenous Peoples Organization (IPO) or NGO to act as the FPIC Facilitator Organization (FFO) to facilitate the FPIC process is the crucial first step

-- Representative Selection Process: This needs to be inclusive in terms of gender, generations, economic status, vulnerability, etc.; it needs to be worked out with the IPO/NGO and local people
+- Representative Selection Process: This needs to be inclusive in terms of gender, generations, economic status, vulnerability, etc.; it ees to be worked out with the FFO and local people

-- Indigenous Peoples Advisory Council: Once the representatives are selected they form an advisory council to make decisions on the entire FPIC process
+- Indigenous Peoples Advisory Council: Once the representatives are selected they form an advisory council to make decision on the entire FPIC process--and beyond

-- Capacity-Building Assessment: Early on, an objective assessment of the partners capacity for IPP/FPIC planning process and response is necessary, with training provided as necessary
+- Capacity-Building Assessment: Early on, an objective assessment of the partners' capacity for IPP/FPIC planning and response is necessary, with training provided as necessary

 - FPIC Process Agreement: This spells out how the stakeholders recognize consent has been achieved, whether by consensus, a vote, or some other means; it's agreed to by the local communities and the project.